-As a result of the triennial full evaluation of the Pension Fund, the Pension Reserve deficit has significantly reduced from £57.46m in 2021-22 to £9.36m.
+As a result of the triennial full evaluation of the Pension Fund, the Pension Reserve deficit has significantly reduced from £57.46m in 2021-22 to £11.82m.
 The assets and liabilities have been recalculated based on current economic assumptions.
 The assumed inflation rate in the 2021-22 figures for the Council has been revised downwards from 3.4% to 2.7% and the discount rate has increased by 2% from 2.8% to 4.8%.

 During 2022-23 the Council received £7.086m and £5.63m towards the Future High Streets and Levelling Up Fund capital schemes respectively.
-At 31st March 2023 the unspent balances were held as Capital Grants Receipts in Advance.
-No statutory accounting requirements apply until and to the extent that grant conditions have been met.
+At 31st March 2023 the unspent balances were held as Capital Grants Receipts in Advance (see Note 41).